Patrick Kisnorbo: Early career

 Kisnorbo began playing football as a youth in his hometown with Essendon City and Bulleen.
 As a 15-Year old, he moved to South Melbourne's youth team, where he stayed for two seasons in the National Soccer League Youth.

 South Melbourne

 After a string of stand-out performances for the youth team, Kisnorbo was selected for the senior team, which was competing in the now defunct National Soccer League.
 Kisnorbo performed like a seasoned veteran and cemented his spot at centre back as a youngster ahead of more experienced players at the club.
 In his first season, Kisnorbo's performances led to South Melbourne winning the 2000-01 Premiership, 8 points ahead of second place.

-In his secondary season, Kisnorbo performances led him to be awarded the Theo Marmaras medal for the best player at South Melbiurne during the 2002 season.
+In his secondary season, Kisnorbo performances led him to be awarded the Theo Marmaras medal for the best player at South Melbourne during the 2002 season.

 Kisnorbo went on to make 67 appearances for the club and scored on 3 occasions.
 His big stature and toughness made him a fan-favourite to the Hellas fans and attracted international interest following his performances for the club.